ECA-D/gridclimind/README.rst

-What is climdex.pcic.ncdf?
+What is gridclimind?
 =====================

-* `climdex.pcic.ncdf` is a companion library for `climdex.pcic` which helps in using NetCDF input grids and writing to NetCDF output files when computing the `27 core indices of extreme climate`_.
+* `gridclimind` is a companion library for `climdex.pcic` which helps in using NetCDF input grids and writing to NetCDF output files when computing the `27 core indices of extreme climate`_.
 The code allows for parallel computation of indices using either a SOCK or MPI cluster.
 It was written for the `R statistical programming language`_ by the `Pacific Climate Impacts Consortium`_.

-.. _27 core indices of extreme climate: http://etccdi.pacificclimate.org/list_27_indices.shtml
+.. _27 core indices of extreme climate: http://etccdi.ECA-D.org/list_27_indices.shtml
 .. _R statistical programming language: http://www.r-project.org/
-.. _Pacific Climate Impacts Consortium: http://pacificclimate.org/
+.. _Pacific Climate Impacts Consortium: http://ECA-D.org/

 Getting Help
 ============